 The world of supplements is vast.
 There are minerals, vitamins, and all sorts of non-drug ingredients for various benefits.
 Even though it’s a huge area, let’s remove the three big ones: Weight loss products, Muscle building products, Sexual enhancement products.
 These, as you can imagine, are in a class of their own– know that the regulation is extremely loose and that it would be extremely unwise to take these without consulting a medical doctor.
 Some have very specific and narrow claims, while others like multivitamins are quite generic.
 There does seem to be evidence for using very specific supplements for very specific conditions, but these edge use cases should be found upon consultation with a medical doctor.
 What the articles suggest is that there isn’t much evidence from studies that populations who take supplements do any better than those who don’t, so there is little reason to pay good money for a poorly regulated product that doesn’t show evidence of benefit.

 As you can imagine, the article denigrating supplements that nearly 40% of Americans take regularly did not come out without opposition.
 Some arguments defending supplements include:

-- Specific cases like folic acid for pregnant women is supported by evidence.
+- Specific cases like folic acid for pregnant women are supported by evidence.

-- There are some studies that show benefit.
+- There are some studies that show benefits.
 What about those?

 Then there is the ever-popular, aggressive defense: These “natural” products are not sold by the Big Pharma conspiring with the government.
-There are certainly regulatory problems with the pharmaceutical industry, and it’s unlikely there will ever be a perfect balance.
-This attack however, seems to forget first that supplements are itself big industry--a multi-billion dollar one in fact--and that if pharmaceuticals have regulatory problems, supplements are barely regulated at all.
+There are undoubtedly regulatory problems with the pharmaceutical industry, and it’s unlikely there will ever be a perfect balance.
+This attack, however, seems to forget first that supplements are itself a big industry–a multi-billion dollar one in fact–and that if pharmaceuticals have regulatory problems, supplements are barely regulated at all.